hvalverde/hvl-assistant/README.md

 # HVL-Assistant

 HVL Assistant is a lightweight PHP library that provides a set of utility functions and classes to simplify common tasks in PHP development.
 It is designed to be easy to use, flexible, and extensible, making it a great choice for all types of PHP projects.
-See [Documentation](docs/README.md) to learn more about this library.

 HVL Assistant is free and licensed under the MIT license so you can use it however you please.
 For more information please read the [License Agreement](LICENSE).